 ○ The medium/platform on which any associated advertisements were run;

-○ The market(s) and demographic(s) to which any advertisements were targeted.
+○ The market(s) and demographic(s) to which any advertisements were targeted. - Trace spending to true, original funders.

 It is common practice for special interests to hide their political spending from public view by funneling money through shell organizations and other financial apparatus that are not subject to transparency requirements.
-Any entity that spends money above a certain threshold to influence political outcomes, or provides funding to an entity that spends money in such a way, should have to to disclose the most recent, original, true source of its funds, directly proportional to the amount of the political expenditures made.
+Any entity that spends money above a certain threshold to influence political outcomes, or provides funding to an entity that spends money in such a way, should have to to disclose the most recent, original, true source of its funds, directly proportional to the amount of the political expenditures made. - Make data accessible.

 It is essential that all reported information about expenditures and funding sources be stored in a centralized, public database that allows voters to easily access both detailed records as well as summary information about a given entity’s expenditures and funding sources.
-As requirements for reporting of information about expenditures improve, any new pieces of information that are reported must be cleanly integrated into the schema of this centralized, public database.
+As requirements for reporting of information about expenditures improve, any new pieces of information that are reported must be cleanly integrated into the schema of this centralized, public database. - Link ads to funders.

 In order to bridge the gap between information that has been reported and the voting public’s awareness of said information, paid political messages should have to display a clearly accessible, reliable pathway to information about the expenditure and its original funding sources.
-Precisely what the display of this pathway should look like should be research-driven, taking into account factors such as the particular medium or platform by which the paid political message is being conveyed, as well as the particular jurisdiction in question.
+Precisely what the display of this pathway should look like should be research-driven, taking into account factors such as the particular medium or platform by which the paid political message is being conveyed, as well as the particular jurisdiction in question. - Create meaningful enforcement mechanisms.

 In order to ensure compliance with rules implementing the principles of transparency described above, a given election jurisdiction should designate a regulatory authority that is responsible for maintaining information records, investigating possible violations, and carrying out enforcement actions when a violation has been determined, and should provide the designated authority with adequate staffing and resources to perform these functions.
 Penalties levied for violations of transparency rules should be proportional to the amount of the expenditure(s) to which they are related.